CS2103AUG2016-F11-C3/addressbook-level4/docs/NewDeveloperGuide.md

 - Cannot be accessed without an internet connection

 #### Interesting features
-- Excellent multi-platform integration (e.g. iOS, Android, Windows, Mac)
+- Excellent multi-platform integration (e.g. iOS, Android, Windows, Mac, web interface)
 - "All-day" events
 - Multiple layers for calendar (e.g. a calendar for work, a personal calendar, a school calendar overlayed on top of each other)
 - Color-coding for multiple calendars
 - Different levels of views - per day, per four days, per week, per month
 - Import/export to iCalendar file (for Google Calendar, Outlook, iCal)
+- Calendar sharing for collaborators

 ### Apple Reminders
 #### Meets Specifications